CZ-NIC/fred-docs/EPPReference/ProtocolBasics/ServiceDiscovery.rst

 The server also replies with a *greeting* when a TCP connection is initiated.

-.. index:: hello
+.. index:: hello, Ⓔhello

 Hello element structure
 -----------------------

-.. index:: Ⓔhello

 The ``<hello/>`` element is a child of ``<epp>`` and defined in the standard EPP namespace.

 The element must not contain any child elements nor attributes.

-.. rubric:: Example

 .. code-block:: xml
+   :caption: Example

    <?xml version="1.0" encoding="utf-8" standalone="no"?>
    <epp xmlns="urn:ietf:params:xml:ns:epp-1.0"